-BPA does not guarantee that the amount of Slice Output Energy made available under the Slice Product, combined with Firm Requirements Power made available under the Block Product, will be sufficient to meet «Customer Name»’s , on an hourly, daily, weekly, monthly, or annual basis. «Customer Name»agrees that it has the obligation to supply nonfederal power to meet its Total Retail Load not met by its purchase of Slice Output and power from the Block Product.
+5.1.3 BPA does not guarantee that the amount of Slice Output Energy made available under the Slice Product, combined with Firm Requirements Power made available under the Block Product, will be sufficient to meet «Customer Name»’s regional consumer load, on an hourly, daily, weekly, monthly, or annual basis.

+Slice Output Energy amounts determined through the Net Rquirements process and made available by BPA shall be used soley for the purpose of serving «Customer Name»’s annual planned Total Retail Load.
+BPA agrees the annual Net Requirements process shall be sufficient for the parties to demonstrate a reasonable offer and use of Slice Output Energy.
+Subject to those conditions regarding regional export and BPA’s reservation of rights to request documentation supporting use of Slice Output Energy to serve planned Total Retail Load.

-Changes in the output of the Tier 1 System shall affect the amount of Slice Output made available to «Customer Name» under this Agreement.
-Accordingly, «Customer Name» understands and agrees it is exposed to Tier 1 System performance risk and water supply risk.
+5.1.4 Changes in the output of the Tier 1 System Resources shall affect the amount of Slice Output made available to «Customer Name» under this Agreement.
+Accordingly, «Customer Name» understands and agrees it is exposed to Tier 1 System Resources performance risk and water supply risk.

-The Slice Product does not provide «Customer Name» any rights to utilize Tier 1 System Resources for within-hour energy or capacity services, including but not limited to dynamic scheduling, self-supply of operating reserves, and self-supply of energy imbalance.
-Slice Output Energy is scheduled firm for the hour of delivery.
+5.1.5 The Slice Product does not provide «Customer Name» any rights to utilize Tier 1 System Resources for purposes beyond the scope of what is provided for by the SCA.

-Notwithstanding any provision of this Agreement to the contrary, or «Customer Name»’s rights under this Agreement, BPA and Federal operating agencies at all times shall retain operational control of all resources comprising the FCRPS, including without limitation all such resources that comprise the Tier 1 System.

-5.2 Determination of Amounts of Slice Output Made Availableto «Customer Name»
+5.2 Determination of Amounts of Slice Output Made Available

-Slice Output made available to «Customer Name» shall be adjusted by Operating Constraints in effect on the Tier 1 System.
-Such Operating Constraints shall be applied proportionately to the Tier 1 System output available to Power Services, «Customer Name», and all other Slice Customers.
+Slice Output made available to «Customer Name» shall be adjusted by Operating Constraints in effect on the Tier 1 System Resources.
+Such Operating Constraints shall be applied proportionately to the Tier 1 System Resources output available to Power Services, «Customer Name», and all other Slice Customers.

-The amount of Slice Output Energy made available to «Customer Name» is based on a simulation of stream flows routed through the Simulator Projects, plus the BOS Base, using the Slice Computer Application, and as adjusted for Operating Constraints.
-Accordingly, «Customer Name» understands and agrees that the amount of Slice Output Energy made available to «Customer Name» may not precisely equal the result of its Slice Percentage multiplied by the Actual Tier 1 System Generation.
+The amount of Slice Output Energy made available to «Customer Name» is based on a simulation of stream flows routed through the Simulator Projects, plus the BOS Base, using the SCA, and as adjusted for Operating Constraints. «Customer Name» understands and agrees that the amount of Slice Output Energy made available to «Customer Name» may not precisely equal the result of its Slice Percentage multiplied by the Actual Tier 1 System Generation.

-5.3 Preliminary Slice Percentage, Initial Slice Percentage, Slice Percentage, and Adjustments to Slice Percentage
+5.3 Annual Calculation of Slice Percentage

+BPA shall calculate «Customer Name»’s Slice Percentage in each Fiscal Year as follows:

+5.3.1 Slice Percentage in the First Year of the Rate Period

+By September 15 of each Rate Case Year, BPA shall calculate «Customer Name»’s Slice Percentage by multiplying fifty percent by the lessor of «Customer Name»’s:

+(1) CHWM, or

+(2) Forecast of Total Retail Load minus Existing Resources minus NLSLs minus Tier 1 Allowance Amount, and then divided by the Annual CHWM System, and multiplied by one-hundred.

+The value as expressed as a percentage will be rounded to the fifth decimal and as a number rounded to the seventh decimal.
+Expressed as a formula, the Slice Percentage for the first year of the Rate Period is calculated as follows:

+First Year Slice %=50% X (minCHWM, TRLfx-ER-NLSL-T1AAAnnual CHWM System x 100